Excel VBA Project Password

 Give Password Input Box to Run the Code

 If protecting the VBA project is one thing then asking the user to enter the password to run the password is a different thing.

 The below code will ask the user to enter the password to execute the code.

 Sub VBA_Project_Password() Dim MyPassword As Variant Dim Password As String Password = 123 MyPassword = Application.InputBox("Enter Your Password", "Password Required to Run the Macro") If MyPassword = Password Then Range("A1").Value = "This is a VBA Project Password Enabler" Else MsgBox "Incorrect Password" End If End Sub

 This will ask the user to enter the password when executed.

 If the password matches the task will be executed or else we will get the message as below and exit the macro.

 Things to Remember

-- Without the VBA Project password, it is hard to recover the file, so you need to absolutely sure of what your password is.
+- Without a Project password, it is hard to recover the document in excel, so you need to absolutely sure of what your password is.